-But we have this treasure in jars of clay to show that this all-surpassing power is from God and not from us.
-We are hard pressed on every side, but not crushed; perplexed, but not in despair; persecuted, but not abandoned; struck down, but not destroyed.”
-2 Corinthians 4:7. let your light shine through your cracked pot.
+We have this treasure in jars of clay to show that this all-surpassing power is from God and not from us.
+We are hard pressed on every side, but not crushed; perplexed, but not in despair; let your light shine through your cracked pot.
 Ring the bells that still can ring, Forget your perfect offering, there is a crack in everything, That's how the light gets in and comes out.